GianlucaPandolfi/panda_ros/docs/robotic_collaborative_cell/src/overview/panda_utils.md

 };

 ```
+The demo is started/stopped through a `SetBool` service.
 The task accomplished by the robot is an infinite cartesian trajectory describing a triangle in a fixed plane in space, with a constant orientation.
 The demo can be monitored with the node described in the [next section](./demo_visulization_app.md).

 ## Launch files and parameters